Get started with Social Engagement

 User Management: Administrators define permissions and roles for the users of their solution.
 More information: Understand user roles

-Connections: Administrators can connect Social Engagement with Dynamics 365 to create new records in the connected Dynamics 365 instances, or stream posts as events to Azure Event Hubs.
-More information: Manage connections in Social Engagement, Set up the connection between Dynamics 365 and Social Engagement, Stream data from Social Engagement to Microsoft Azure Event Hubs
+Connections: Administrators can connect Social Engagement with Dynamics 365 for Customer Engagement apps to create new records in the connected Customer Engagement instances, or stream posts as events to Azure Event Hubs.
+More information: Manage connections in Social Engagement, Set up the connection between Dynamics 365 for Customer Engagement and Social Engagement, Stream data from Social Engagement to Microsoft Azure Event Hubs

 Automation Rules: Create rules that automatically perform actions on a specified data set.
 More information: Route posts using automation rules